TheSaharFarahzad/todo-app-medium/README.md

 # Simple Flask TODO App with Docker
 This is a simple TODO app designed to demonstrate a **Flask** application.
-The app serves as a basic TODO list API, and it is used to learn **Docker** step by step through this Medium article:
+The app serves as a basic TODO list API and frontend, and it is used to learn **Docker** step by step through this Medium article:
 [https://medium.com/@CodeWithSahar/](https://medium.com/@CodeWithSahar/)

 ## Code Versions